sumit552000/Weather_Application/README.md

 **Weather Data Display Tests:** Ensures that the temperature, city name, weather description, and other weather-related data are displayed on the screen.

 # Project Setup
 Clone the project and open it using Android Studio.
-Then open your MainActivty and paste the apikey = "Your api key" in getLocation() function.
+Then open your MainActivty and paste the apikey = "Enter your api key here" in getLocation() function.

 # Run the project
 Sync the Gradle and run the project.
 Turn on the internet and location of your testing device.
 Then Install APK on your emulator or real device.